-Hair, Beauty & Barbering T Level
+Hair, Beauty & Barbering T Level (Level 3)

 The T Level qualification has been designed by a panel of employers, professional bodies and education specialists.
 The purpose of the Level 3 Technical qualification is to ensure that students have the knowledge and skills to progress into skilled employment or higher-level training relevant to the T Level.